 These courses are developed to support the Provident Living message of the Church.
 Each course is designed to prepare the Non-Nursing Major to engage directly and indirectly in the care of aging parents or adult family members, women and/or children.
 These courses may not be substituted for any nursing course required of Nursing majors.

-This 4-credit semester course is designed to help the Non-Nursing Major increase their knowledge of nursing concepts applicable to the development and changes which occur through life.
+This semester course is designed to help the Non-Nursing Major increase their knowledge of nursing concepts applicable to the development and changes which occur though life.
 In-class activities will provide basic nursing skills to assist the learner in family support through illness.
 Cluster courses for non-nursing majors.

-This one-credit block class explores the physical and emotional changes that take place during pregnancy and childbirth, prenatal development, and the impact pregnancy and childbirth experiences have on the couple relationship.
-(Fall, 2 blocks; Winter, 2 blocks; Spring 1st block only)
+This course explores the physical and emotional changes that take place during pregnancy and childbirth, prenatal development, and the impact of pregnancy and childbirth experiences on the couple relationship.

 (Fall, Winter, Spring)